Diving in Mozambique

 Learn to surf in Ponta do Ouro

-Ponta do Ouro is mostly known by South Africans who come here to surf.
-A super long stretch with plenty of waves to learn on, a small number of surfers, and dolphins will come play along!
+Ponta do Ouro is mostly known to the South Africans who come here to surf.
+A super long stretch of beach with plenty of waves to learn on, a few surfers, and dolphins will come play along!
 You can easily rent surf boards and get a private lesson.
 After a good session, relax with a view and a delicious meal and smoothie at Mango roof-top cafe.